KGolanski/sap_fioneer/README.md

 4. Close cypress -> 'CTR+C'
 5. Run particular sripts from `package.json` using `npm run`<p>
   `cy:open` - will open cypress with GUI<br>
   `cy:run`  - will start hedaless run for all test specs

+   Also headless run generates *.html reports.
+Click on `Reports` folder in your IDE and open in sysem file explorer.
+Move into `html` folder and click `index.html`
 6. Enjoy it!